XeraPlugins/LeeesBungeeQueue/README.md

 NOTE: it is recommended to use Waterfall and not bone stock bungeecord with this plugin (waterfall forks work fine) if you have an issue with a specific waterfall fork please let me know and ill see whats going on otherwise please use regular waterfall https://papermc.io/downloads#Waterfall

+NOTE: if your cracked heres the link to the modified version of AuthMeBungee addon: https://www.8b8t.me/files/AuthMeBungee-LBQ.jar

 If you would like to donate to keep me motivated to keep this project up to date you can donate at: https://donate.8b8t.me or my paypal email is nate2@xera.ca

 ```